mochutech/PAMv3/README.md

 ## About

-**PAM** is a collection of portable apps for Windows.
+**PAMv3** is a collection of portable apps for Windows.
 Each portable app has a single EXE to make it portable.<br />

 In short, it's a wrapper that includes system records within the same directory to make the application portable.
 This will allow you, for example, to use your favorite application on a USB stick.